Kunj-13/Vacation-Journey-Planner/README.md

 - **Happy Spots Recommendations**: Displays tourist attractions in the destination city.

 Test results demonstrate accurate path calculations and responsive UI elements.
+First picture demonstrates the interative GUI where users can use the dropdown feature to selection the starting city and the destination city.
 <img width="606" alt="Screenshot 2023-11-22 at 12 58 07 PM" src="https://github.com/Kunj-13/Vacation-Journey-Planner/assets/143433713/2d40fefc-aefb-4c96-9005-834a514d57ff">
+The picture below shows the results that users achieve after selecting the starting and destination cities.
+In this example, it shows the user selected Los Angeles as starting city and New York as destination city.
+After that, the application shows the users the shortest route in this case it was Los Angeles to Chicago to New York while showing the total miles distance after calculation.
+Also, it displays famous spots to visit in New York which are Times Square and Central Park.
 <img width="608" alt="Screenshot 2023-11-22 at 12 58 33 PM" src="https://github.com/Kunj-13/Vacation-Journey-Planner/assets/143433713/8918dbed-b933-43d0-a755-3a14cae6a3b2">